-3.9 Thesis Submission/ Presentation/Defense
+3.9 Thesis Submission/Presentation/Defense

-• By June 6, 2023, at 4pm CET (first session exam period - the exact date may change yearly) students submit the thesis manuscript (PDF-file) and the raw data (preferably as ZIP-file) in electronic format on the thesis platform (https://matix.imbrsea.eu).
+• By June 4th, 2024, at 4pm CET (first examination session - the exact date may change yearly) students submit the thesis manuscript (PDF-file) and the raw data (preferably as ZIP-file) in electronic format on the thesis platform (https://matix.imbrsea.eu).
 Raw data (or at least the metadata) must also be included in the thesis manuscript as an annex.
 Thesis manuscripts up to 50 MB can be uploaded, while the maximum size for the raw data is 10 GB.
 In case of confidential raw data, students must provide at least the metadata and indicate how to retrieve the data in case this would be necessary.
 Upon submission, students receive an email of confirmation.

-Students who did not manage to submit the thesis by the deadline have a second opportunity in August 1, 2023, at 4pm CET (second session exam period - the exact date may change yearly).
-However, students (and supervisors) are strongly encouraged to finalise the thesis by June.
+Students who did not manage to submit the thesis by the deadline have a second opportunity on August 1st, 2024, at 4pm CET (second examination session - the exact date may change yearly).
+However, this must be justified: students that fail to submit the thesis on the first examination period should submit a joint-signed justification with the main supervisor within the deadline of the 1st examination period to the IMBRSea coordinator (luana.monteiro@imbrsea.eu) and copy to info@imbrsea.eu.

-Note: only students submitting the thesis in June, are eligible for IMBRSea performance awards (Best thesis prize and Carlo Heip award for most deserving student).
+Note: only students submitting the thesis in June, are eligible for IMBRSea performance awards (Best thesis prize, best thesis presentation, and Carlo Heip award for most deserving student).

-End of June: All students present the results of their thesis work during the IMBRSea Annual Symposium, through an oral presentation (15 minutes) followed by a defense before a Jury and a debate including the public present (15 minutes).
+• July 1st to July 5th, 2024: All students present the results of their thesis work during the IMBRSea Annual Symposium, through an oral presentation (15 minutes) followed by a defense before a Jury and a debate including the public present (15 minutes).
 During the presentation, interaction with people who are not physically present in the room is possible through Video Conference.
 All the presentations are also recorded and broadcasted in real time.